cmuparlay/pbbsbench/benchmarks/ANN/scripts/readme.md

 Now that you've done all this, you can get started running scripts in this repo.

 First, run "download_datasets.sh."
 It is isolated in its own script because in my experience the downloads sometimes fail.
 It may need to be re-ran two or three times.
+This needs 2TB for data prep, 4TB for all indices.

 Now there are four more scripts contained in "all_experiments.sh."